lucabol/JediMaster/README.md

 ---

 ## Features

 - **AI Issue Evaluation**: Uses OpenAI GPT models to analyze GitHub issues for Copilot suitability.
 - **Automated Assignment**: Assigns suitable issues to Copilot with labels and comments.
+- **Automated PR Review**: Reviews open pull requests using AI (PRDeciderAgent) and can comment or mark PRs as ready to merge.
-- **Multi-Repo & User Support**: Process issues for multiple repositories or all repos for a user.
+- **Multi-Repo & User Support**: Process issues and PRs for multiple repositories or all repos for a user.
 - **Flexible Deployment**: Run as a standalone Python script or as Azure Functions (HTTP & Timer triggers).
 - **Comprehensive Reporting**: Generates detailed JSON reports.
 - **Robust Error Handling**: Handles API, network, and data errors gracefully.